sonic-net/SONiC/doc/passw_hardening/hld_password_hardening.md

 	}
 }
 ```
-The AppDB will be extended with table PASSW_STATUS with similar objects than PASSWH table:
+The StateDB will be extended with table PASSW_STATUS with similar objects than PASSWH table:

 ```json
 {